TheJacksonLaboratory/loinc2hpoAnnotation/README.md

 Click `Configuration`-`Show Settings`, you should see "<*path*>/loinc2hpoAnnotation" in line "Path to auto-saved file", and "<*path*>/loinc2hpoAnnotation/Data" in line "Path to last session". <*path*> is dependent on where you cloned loinc2hpoAnnotation on your computer.

 # Annotation
 The **Task** folder contains LOINC lists that need to be annotated.
 Use the `filter` button to start annotating those LOINC codes.
 When you are done, save your session data and check in your data.
-We adopt a similar model with HPO in that only person is allowed to change the file at one time.
+We adopt a similar model with HPO in that only one person is allowed to edit the file at one time.
 So remember to send out an email to loinc2hpoannotation@googlegroups.com (example, LOCKING loinc2hpo as the subject) to let people know that you are locking/unlocking the files.

 1. Let people know that you are locking the files.
 2. From terminal, use $cd command to enter loinc2hpoAnnotation folder